(519) 888-4567 x 41985

-She also holds a BA and MA in English from the University of Guelph.
-As an interdisciplinary communication scholar, her research-creation practice undertakes a multimodal critical discourse analysis of all forms of media including adaptations of Shakespeare in Canada, and an intersectional approach to nineteenth-century archival and narrative-based communication structures and applications, and their present day manifestations in, among other areas, nation, memory, and identity.
-Moll’s areas of research include the oral histories of mixed-race identity; Indigenous and non-Indigenous relationship re-building practices and education as meaningful and sustainable; and creating spaces in which transgression, enunciation, ambiguity, and emancipation can be explored through performance, creative writing, and research practices.
+She also holds a BA and MA in English from the University of Guelph, School of English and Theatre.
+As an interdisciplinary scholar, Sorouja's research-creation practice undertakes a multimodal critical discourse analysis of all forms of media including adaptations of Shakespeare in Canada, and an intersectional approach to nineteenth-century archival and narrative-based communication structures and applications, and their present-day manifestations in, among other areas, nation, memory, and identity in performance.
+Moll’s areas of research include the oral histories of mixed-race identity; Indigenous and non-Indigenous relationship re-building practices and education as meaningful and sustainable; and exploring and creating incubatory spaces in which transgression, enunciation, ambiguity, and emancipation can be explored through performance, theatre, creative writing, and research practices.

 Moll, Sorouja.
 (2018).
 “The Spectre of Louis Riel: Opera, Archive, and The Silent Witness.”
 Canadian Theatre Review.
 174: 52-55.
 Toronto, ON: University of Toronto Press.

 Moll, Sorouja.
 (Forthcoming). “‘I can't leave’: The Iconography of Hysteria and Heroines.”
 Marvel’s Jessica Jones Project.
 Calgary, AB: University of Calgary Press.

 Moll, Sorouja.
 (2022).
 “Canadian Adaptations of Shakespeare.”
 Stanford University Global Encyclopaedia of Shakespeare.
 Stanford University.
 Editor Dr. Patricia Parker.

 2011 “Judith Thompson’s Body and Soul: Theatre Tactics in the Corporate Strategy.”
 Canadian

 Theatre Review.
 148(1): 43-49.
 Toronto, ON: University of Toronto Press.